ptous/ptp-tools/README.md

 to either install it in your global Python site-packages, or install it in a the Python virtual environment you're working in.
-Either approach can be inconvenient, depending on what you're working on and whether any of its Python conflict with those used by ptpython.
-When developing in a virtual environment, installing ptpython there also means your virtual environment contains libraries that aren't necessary to whatever project you are working on, which is not ideal.
+Either approach can be inconvenient, depending on what you're working on and whether any of its packages conflict with those used by ptpython.
+When developing in a virtual environment, installing ptpython there likely means your virtual environment contains libraries that aren't necessary to the project you are working on, which is not ideal.

 That's the main problem these tools solve.
 It provides the following features.